Deiisk/Menu-Picanter-a/README.md

 # Menu-Picanteria
-This is a remix for the FreeCodeCamp Menu practice.
+This is a remix for the FreeCodeCamp Cafe Menu practice.